 There are some fantastic groups for apartment hunting on Facebook.
 One of the best and oldest is Ghostlight Housing (formerly Gypsy Housing), where you’ll find tons of apartments and rooms for rent.
 Facebook is also one of the best websites to find roommates in NYC.
 While the group is meant to be peer to peer with only no-fee listings, you’ll also find some broker listings on there.
 You also won’t be able to set advanced search filters, so be prepared to do quite a bit of browsing.
 That being said, you’ll find an incredible amount of unique inventory.
 There are plenty of other Facebook groups out there, including ones focused on housing in Brooklyn, finding roommates in NYC, student housing, furnished apartments, and short-term sublets.

-Similar to Flip, Leasebreak started as a peer-to-peer marketplace, so it has numerous short-term rentals and sublets.
+Similar to Caretaker, Leasebreak started as a peer-to-peer marketplace, so it has numerous short-term rentals, making Leasebreak one of the best sublet websites in NYC.
 As it’s the older of the two sites, it often has a decent amount of unique inventory.
 That being said, Leasebreak has tried to become a jack of all trades recently, integrating thousands of broker listings, so you should be prepared to do a bit of filtering.
 It’s also an older site that is lacking in terms of design and user experience.

 Craigslist gets a bad reputation for good reason.
 There are tons of fake listings, duplicate listings, and scams on the site, but when it comes to sublets and furnished housing, it’s not half bad.
 Just make sure you navigate to their “sublets & temporary” housing directory and filter for only furnished apartments.
 You’ll find hundreds of furnished rooms and apartments for rent throughout NYC.
 The main thing to remember when it comes to Craigslist is that if the price looks too good to be true, it probably is.
 And be sure to guard yourself against scams that ask for you to submit a deposit or rental application prior to seeing a property in person.